How to Optimize Your Site’s Performance

 Bounce rates are the percentage of visitors to a particular website who navigate away from the site after viewing only one page.

-Example: if one day the total visitors to your website are 100 unique visitors.
-If data from Google Analytic, the number of visitors who open another page on your website is 10 unique visitors.
+Example: If one day the total visitors to your website are 100 unique visitors.
+If data from Google Analytics, the number of visitors who open another page on your website is 10 unique visitors.
 Your website’s bounce rate 90:100, so the bounce rate is 90%.
-One reason why your bounce rate is high possibility because your website load speed is more than three seconds.
+One reason why your bounce rate is a high possibility because your website load speed is more than three seconds.

 The Effect of the Bounce Rate on Your Site’s Performance

-Bounce rate has a big effect on your website ranking position on Google search results.
-If there are two websites that have same article, then most likely the first page on Google search results is that has low bounce rate.
+The bounce rate has a big effect on your website ranking position on Google search results.
+If there are two websites that have the same article, then most likely the first page on Google search results is that has a low bounce rate.
 Why is it like that?

-Explanation of why a website with low bounce rate will be in the first page of Google search result is as follows, this is just one factor.
+Explanation of why a website with a low bounce rate will be on the first page of Google search results is as follows, this is just one factor.

 Google is the largest search engine in the world.
 He will provide the most relevant search results.
 Now, how does Google know that it is the most relevant result?
-One of the factor is the low of bounce rate.
+One of the factors is the low bounce rate.

 7 WordPress Setting to Optimize Your Site’s Performance